What are sanctuary scholarships?

 June – August 2021

-- All three sanctuary scholars will be enrolled onto a six week pre-sessional English course (there is no cost for this).
+- All three sanctuary scholars will be enrolled in a six week pre-sessional English course (there is no cost for this).

 - Scholars will be invited to meet programme staff, wellbeing services and UPSU officers.